Docker Cheat Sheet: Command Reference by Use Case

 docker image prune

-Remove all stopped containers, unused images, unused networks, and build cache in one go.
-Add --volumes to also remove unused volumes.
+Remove all stopped containers, unused images, unused networks, and build cache.
+Add --volumes to also remove volumes.

 docker system prune